Katherine Jane Carlisle1

 F, #25480, b.
 7 December 1880, d.
 26 July 1970

-Lady Marjorie Adeline Gordon was born on 7 December 1880 at 37 Grosvenor Square, Mayfair, London, England.1,2 She was the daughter of John Campbell Hamilton-Gordon, 1st Marquess of Aberdeen and Temair and Dame Isabel Maria Marjoribanks.1 She married John Sinclair, 1st Baron Pentland, son of Captain George Sinclair and Agnes Learmonth, on 12 July 1904.3 She died on 26 July 1970 at age 89.1
+Lady Marjorie Adeline Gordon was born on 7 December 1880 at 37 Grosvenor Square, Mayfair, London, EnglandG.1,2 She was the daughter of John Campbell Hamilton-Gordon, 1st Marquess of Aberdeen and Temair and Dame Isabel Maria Marjoribanks.1 She married John Sinclair, 1st Baron Pentland, son of Captain George Sinclair and Agnes Learmonth, on 12 July 1904.3 She died on 26 July 1970 at age 89.1

 Children of Lady Marjorie Adeline Gordon and John Sinclair, 1st Baron Pentland